Sidv005/Samsung-PD-Training/README.md

 **Defect level**: It is the fraction of faulty parts that are shipped to customers
 </details>

-## Day6 INTODUCTION TO LOGIC SYNTHESIS
+## Day6 - Introduction To Logic Synthesis
 <details>
 <summary>Fundamentals of Digital Logic Design and Synthesis</summary>
 Digital Logic, as a switching mechanism, possesses significant capabilities in the realms of automation and decision-making.
 Many automation tasks heavily rely on decision-making circuits, and these functionalities are typically described using behavioral design specifications written in Hardware Description Languages (HDLs).
 Notable examples of HDLs include VHDL and Verilog.